apache/samza/docs/learn/documentation/0.7.0/container/state-management.md

 To understand why this is useful let's first understand some of the drawbacks of making remote queries in a stream processing job:

 1. **Performance**: The first major drawback of making remote queries is that they are slow and expensive.
-A Kafka stream can deliver hundreds of thousands or even millions of messages per second per CPU core because it transfers large chunks of data at a time.
+For example, a Kafka stream can deliver hundreds of thousands or even millions of messages per second per CPU core because it transfers large chunks of data at a time.
 But a remote database query is a more expensive proposition.
 Though the database may be partitioned and scalable this partitioning doesn't match the partitioning of the job into tasks so batching becomes much less effective.
 As a result you would expect to get a few thousand queries per second per core for remote requests.
 This means that adding a processing stage that uses an external database will often reduce the throughput by several orders of magnitude.
 1. **Isolation**: If your database or service is also running live processing, mixing in asynchronous processing can be quite dangerous.
 A scalable stream processing system can run with very high parallelism.
 If such a job comes down (say for a code push) it queues up data for processing, when it restarts it will potentially have a large backlog of data to process.
 Since the job may actually have very high parallelism this can result in huge load spikes, many orders of magnitude higher than steady state load.
 If this load is mixed with live queries (i.e. the queries used to build web pages or render mobile ui or anything else that has a user waiting on the other end) then you may end up causing a denial-of-service attack on your live service.
 1. **Query Capabilities**: Many scalable databases expose very limited query interfaces--only supporting simple key-value lookups.
 Doing the equivalent of a "full table scan" or rich traversal may not be practical in this model.
 1. **Correctness**: If your task keeps counts or otherwise modifies state in a remote store how is this rolled back if the task fails?